 Can vary and can include

 Para-tracheal air cysts are not uncommon in routine thoracic imaging.
 They characteristically occur on the right side.
 They occur in the region of the thoracic outlet.

 They be present in approximately 3-4% of the population.They may be seen both children and adults.
 There may be ...

-Paracaval lipoma can be a frequent finding on CT and can seen in up to 0.5% of examinations 1.
-It occurs at the medial aspect of the intrahepatic portion of the inferior vena cava (IVC) above the caudate lobe and represents pericaval fat appearing to invaginate into the IVC.
-This is thought to ...
+Paracaval lipoma (or juxtacaval fat collection) can be a frequent finding on CT and can seen in up to 0.5% of examinations 1.
+Some even consider this as a normal variation5.
+It occurs at the medial aspect of the intrahepatic portion of the inferior vena cava (IVC) above the caudate lobe and rep...

-The paracentral lobule (PCL) is located on the medial surface of the cerebral hemisphere.
-It is the continuation of the precentral and postcentral gyri medially.
+The paracentral lobule is located on the medial surface of the cerebral hemisphere, and includes parts of both the frontal and parietal lobes.
+It is the medial continuation of the precentral and postcentral gyri.
 It has motor and sensory functions related to the lower limb.

 Parachordomas are rare neuroepithelial tumors with glial differentiation that are histologically similar to chordomas but do not occur in the axial skeleton.

 They are generally slow growing and non-disseminating, and sometimes have late local recurrence after resection.

 A parachute device improves the cardiac output by partitioning damaged heart muscle in the apical region from normal muscle, allowing improvement of cardiac output and functioning of the left ventricle in patients with ischaemic heart failure secondary to infarction.

 Implantation is accomplishe...